Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Additional Experiments

-To assess the effect of teacher forcing, we conduct an ablation that compares training with teacher forcing against training without teacher forcing under identical settings.
-The results are reported in Table~\ref{table:teacher_forcing_ablation}.
-When the policy is trained without teacher forcing and rolled out using its own predicted subgoals, the success rate consistently decreases, indicating that standard teacher forcing plays an important role in achieving stable training and robust long-horizon rollouts in the CoGHP architecture.
+To assess the role of teacher forcing and robustness to subgoal errors, we conduct two ablation studies.
+First, we remove teacher forcing during training, forcing the policy to rely on its own predicted subgoals.
+As shown in Table~\ref{table:teacher_forcing_ablation}, this leads to a substantial performance drop, especially on antmaze-giant, indicating that teacher forcing is important for stable training and long-horizon rollout.